 Performance and Accessibility

-We've optimized this calculator for both performance and accessibility.
+We've improved this calculator for both performance and accessibility.
 Our latest PageSpeed Insights score is 96 for mobile and 99 for desktop.
 The entire tool loads inline with no external JavaScript dependencies, meaning it works reliably even on slow connections or in environments with restricted network access.
 All SVG diagrams are rendered inline and scale smoothly on any screen size, from mobile phones to ultrawide monitors.

 The calculator is fully keyboard-accessible and works with screen readers.
 All input fields are properly labeled and interactive elements have clear focus indicators.